 The Oath is a powder keg covered in C4 with a hair-trigger and during the first half you’ll laugh nervously.
 Not because it isn’t funny, it is, but because this movie is a nightmare about our current socio-political climate.
 Every conversation is divisive.
 People keep spouting unsubstantiated “fake facts”.
 No one will listen.
 Yet all of this is enjoyable even while you chew your nails off with the fear this movie is somehow our future.
 Then we take a turn into pre-dystopian and John Cho shows up with Billy Magnussen.
 They’re agents of the CPU who got a complaint about Chris.

 Photo: Topic/Roadside Attractions

 What follows is manic madness.
 The Oath turns into an escalating comedy of errors where each mistake leads to more bloodshed and an increasingly dim future for the central family.
 And something amazing happens to that family in the midst of all

 that violence and unrest and division.
 I won’t tell you what but my favorite scene comes in a moment of quiet where two characters eat an apple pie—you just know that pie represents America, and as good as it is there’s something about it that isn’t quite right.

 The writing is engaging although off-kilter and the actors are on their game.
 Still, The Oath is scary and ridiculous and I don’t know how I feel about it.

-In the End: The Oath is a horror movie disguised as a political satire and you should watch it—even if only to get the conversation with the folks across the table started.
+In the End: The Oath is a horror movie disguised as political satire and you should watch it—if only to get the conversation across the table started.